-Congenital melanocytic nevi are brown or black, usually raised spots or patches, that are present at birth or shortly after (before 1 year).
-They are usually single but can be multiple and range in size greater than 1 cm to less than 20 cm (bathing suit or garment lesions cover large sections of the body).
-Smaller, so-called, satellite lesions are sometimes associated with large lesions.
+Congenital melanocytic nevi are brown or sometimes blackish papules (small, solid bumps) or patches (flat areas larger than a thumbnail) that are present at birth or shortly after (before age 1 year).
+They may have a smooth, round border, or the border may be irregular.
+There is often just one congenital melanocytic nevus, but there can be multiple, and they range in size from 1 cm to 20 cm (sometimes covering large sections of the body).
+Smaller surrounding lesions, called satellite lesions, are sometimes present with large lesions.

-The most common locations for these birthmarks are the buttocks, thighs, and trunk, but lesions may occur on the face and extremities, and, least commonly, on the palms, soles, and scalp.
+The most common locations for these birthmarks are the buttocks, thighs, and trunk, but lesions may occur on the face and arms or legs.
+They occasionally occur on the palms, soles, and scalp.

-Changes in thickness, color, and hair content occur through childhood and adolescence.
-In later adult years, they may actually fade in color to a lighter brown.
+Changes in thickness, color, and hair content in the congenital melanocytic nevus may occur in childhood and especially during adolescence.
+In later adult years, they may fade in color to a lighter brown.

-Small- to medium-size congenital melanocytic nevi (less than 20 cm, or about 8 inches) are often watched rather than removed surgically.
+Small-to-medium-size congenital melanocytic nevi are often watched rather than removed.
 In addition to observing the mole for any changes, photographs may be taken to document and follow potential changes in the mole.

 Not sure what to look for?

 Try our new Rash and Skin Condition Finder